Maxim-Mazurok/google-api-typings-generator/gapi.client.firebasedatabase-v1beta/readme.md

 });
 ```

-After that you can use Firebase Realtime Database Management API resources: <!-- TODO: make this work for multiple namespaces -->
+After that you can use Firebase Realtime Database API resources: <!-- TODO: make this work for multiple namespaces -->

 ```typescript
 ```